JaydenGarrick/SaltLakeChristianChurch/README.md

 ## RESTFul APIS

-Implemented Google Calendar API to
+Implemented Google Calendar API to keep members up to date with all events happening within the church.

 ## Highlights